-Tacoma Power prices remain low relative to our peers.
-This table compares monthly electric rates of public and private utilities in the Northwest region to those of Tacoma Power.
+Tacoma Power prices remain low relative to our peers, even with approved rate increases in 2024, 2025, and 2026.
+This table compares the 2023 electric rates of public and private utilities in the Northwest region to those of Tacoma Power.